 At present we particularly welcome donations of the following items: tins of tomatoes, baked beans, kidney beans and other beans, and tinned vegetables (e.g. carrots, sweetcorn).
 Also tinned fish (especially tuna) and meat meals; as well as fruit, rice pudding, jam, and soups.
 Also tea-bags, coffee, UHT milk, rice (white and brown), pasta and breakfast cereals.
 Non-food items that are especially needed are washing-up liquid, laundry tabs, shampoo, soap/bodywash, and nappies (sizes 2 and 6).

 If you would like more information regarding the type of donations we need or volunteering to help the neighbourhood please contact firstname.lastname@example.org

 If you feel that you or a neighbour would benefit, please contact Revd Susan on t: 020 8788 2024.

 St Paul's Community Angels Help Line is available to help people in the area who may be alone or vulnerable with routine tasks such as grocery shopping, dog walking, picking up prescriptions etc. Or even just by lending a listening ear.

-If you can lend support and become an 'Angel', please email email@example.com or phone Revd Susan on m: 07540 383081.
+If you can lend support and become an 'Angel', please email email@example.com or phone Revd Susan on the number shown above.

 We are a community and we all need to look after one another.